VegaL101/Network-security-project/README.md

 ### Skills Learned

 - Learned how to implement VLANs
-- Assign ports on a switch to specific VLANS
+- Assign ports on a switch to specific VLANs
 - IP configuration
 - Enable trunking